maxpowersi/APE/README.md

 - knockpy
 - Gitrob
 - bucketeer
-- subjack

 After run the default tools, APE will create a folder with the domain in scope and a folder inside called "recon".
 In this folder a file called "subdomains.txt" will be created containing all enumerated subdomains (this file concatenate all files ending in ".subdomain.txt".
 A file called "ips.txt" will be created with the IP for each subdomain in the "subdomains.txt" file.
 Finally a file called "ips-unique.txt" will be created, ready to use in APE Scan module or in nmap or masscan.

 ### Adding new tools
 You can add you own tools, editing the file "recon.commands.txt".
 If the tool added generates subdomains, please the output name must end in ".subdomain.txt" to be included in the output  file "subdomains.txt"
 ## Scan module
-This module will run all recon tools in the file "scan.commands.txt".
-By default this module run nmap.
-After run the scan tools, this module will run each "{service}.commands.txt" file, to scan each target in scope using the output nmap.
+This module will run all host or network scan tools in the file "host.commands.txt".
+By default this module run nmap and subjack for each host.
+After run the host scan tools, this module will run each "{service}.commands.txt" file, to scan each target in scope using the output nmap.
 By default, for each service the following tools will be run:

 >Note: Please observe  that (by default) each dictionary used by ncrack is called:
 "usernames.{service}.txt and passwords.{service}.txt".
 For example: